leafo/lapis/docs/actions.md

 By default the session is stored in a cookie called `lapis_session`.
-You can overwrite the name of the session using the `session_name` [configuration variable](#configuration-and-environments).
+You can overwrite the name of the session using the `session_name` [configuration variable](configuration.html).
 Sessions are signed with your application secret, which is stored in the configuration value `secret`.
 It is highly recommended to change this from the default.